doxout/anydb-sql/README.md

   be fields, tables or subtables (created with relationships).
   More info in the section [joins and subobjects](#joins-and-subobjects) below.

-If you omit the callback from a querying method, an eventemitter will be returned instead (like in anydb).
+If you omit the callback from a querying method, a promise will be returned instead.

 Use regular node-sql queries then chain one of the querying methods at the
 end: